 At the end of the day, web apps aim to amplify a user’s experience on the web.
-If your business has a low scale website, small media content as well as users easily accessing their info/service of their interest, sticking to a responsive, traditional website can work just as well for you.
+If your business has a low scale website, small media content, as well as users easily accessing the info/service of their interest, sticking to a responsive, traditional website, can work just as well for you.

 But as we’ve established, it is limiting your brands potential.
 If you’re looking to increase the capabilities of the platform that you are using, to demonstrate your product and service as well as upgrading the image of professionalism that you are depicting to your clients.

 I would highly recommend a web application for these purposes alone.